SashaLawrence/fellowship-wk2-adv-html-css/day06/01designProcess/PITCHME.md

 ### Exercise: Wireframe

-Use Balsamiq to create detailed wireframes of the app.
+Use Balsamiq to create detailed wireframes of the website.

 Include all functionality, interactions, annotations etc...